 Basic and Diluted Net Loss Per Common Share

 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
 As a result, the basic and diluted per share amounts for all periods presented are identical.
-As of March 31, 2021, 7,268,245 anti-dilutive securities were excluded from the computation.
+In the three months ended June 30, 2022 and 2021, 89,244,202, and 0 anti-dilutive securities were excluded from the computation, respectively.

 Fair Value of Financial Instruments

 The Company’s financial instruments are measured and recorded at fair value based on inputs and assumptions that market participants would use in pricing an asset or a liability.
 Fair value is defined as the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 When determining fair value, management considers the principal or most advantageous market in which the Company would transact, and also considers assumptions that market participants would use when pricing the asset or liability, such as inherent risk, transfer restrictions, and risk of non-performance.

 Fair value is determined for assets and liabilities using a three-tiered value hierarchy into which these assets and liabilities are grouped based upon significant inputs as follows: